Jobs @ Anime News Network

 - Available to cover major events in the area such as Comiket and Tokyo Anime Fair

-This position is paid on a per-article basis, with coverage expenses also provided.
-Please contact email@example.com with your cover letter, resume and writing samples.
+This starts as freelance (with coverage expenses also provided) and may result in a part or full-time contract.
+Please contact [email protected] with your cover letter, resume and writing samples.